- See a full list of publications

 Nick regularly gives talks and papers at NGO and think-tank events on nuclear disarmament, proliferation and arms control.

-Feedback & Guidance hours (spring term) - on research leave
+Feedback & Guidance hours (summer term) - on research leave